 All children should be screened for refractive errors and other eye problems.
 Children as young as 3 or 4 years old can view charts with pictures, figures, or letters used to test vision.
 Vision is tested in each eye separately to detect loss of vision that affects only one eye.
 The eye not being tested at the time is covered.

-Eye doctors, either ophthalmologists (medical doctors who specialize in the evaluation and treatment of all types of eye disorders) or optometrists (health care practitioners who specialize in the diagnosis and treatment of vision or refractive problems), diagnose refractive errors by doing an eye examination and measuring the refractive error.
+Eye doctors, either ophthalmologists (medical doctors who specialize in the evaluation and treatment of all types of eye disorders) or optometrists (health care practitioners who specialize in the diagnosis and treatment of vision or refractive problems), diagnose refractive errors by doing an eye examination The Eye Examination A person who has eye symptoms should be checked by a doctor.
+However, some eye disorders cause few or no symptoms in their early stages, so the eyes should be checked regularly (every 1 to 2... read more and measuring the refractive error.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.